 Ditch the Diamonds, Opals are Now a Girls Best Friend

-Australia’s most precious gemstone has always been glimmering within the public eye, and in modern day that is even more so.
-Movies, film, and common media have used this alluring stone to create sensational stories, often centering the plot around the rarity.
-Primarily, when this is done, the interest in genuine opal necklaces and opal earrings is peaked, as a new set of eyes set their focus on the illusive gem.
+Australia’s most precious gemstone has always been glimmering within the public eye, and in the modern day, the quality and appeal of opal stones have become even more prominent.
+But why is opal so popular?
+In recent years, much of the popularity of opal stones and opal jewellery is owed to movies, film, and common media.
+These alluring stones have often been used to create sensational stories, with some centring the plot around the rarity.
+Primarily, when this is done, the interest in genuine opal necklaces and opal earrings in particular has risen, as a new set of eyes set their focus on the illusive gem.
 The last few decades in particular have granted a global audience with some ‘gems’, but it hasn’t been until more recent years that such a genre of movies has been granted fame and notoriety.

-With the rising success of easily-consumable media, certain genre’s that before would not have been recognized, are gaining worldwide notability.
+With the rising success of easily-consumable media, certain genres that before would not have been recognised, are gaining worldwide notability.
 This allows for a new wave of appreciation for opal jewellery that may not have been seen previously.
 In the 2019 film Uncut Gems, a giant piece of Ethiopian opal - still in its matrix - is smuggled to New York.
-The whimsy and mystique of such a gemstone is shown to an entirely new audience, as Howard Ratner (played by Adam Sandler) speaks to their etherial nature: “They say you can see the whole universe in opal, thats how old they are”.
-Such bold words are put forward towards an audience, with the awe behind the delivery showcasing to the films audience the magitidue of a single gemstone; such positive connotations can not be downplayed, as during its release there has been a significant increase in Google searches pertaining to ‘opals’.
+The whimsy and mystique of such a gemstone are shown to an entirely new audience, as Howard Ratner (played by Adam Sandler) speaks to their ethereal nature: “They say you can see the whole universe in opal, thats how old they are”.
+Such bold words are put forward towards an audience, with the awe behind the delivery showcasing to the film's audience the magnitude of a single gemstone; such positive connotations can not be downplayed, as during its release there has been a significant increase in Google searches pertaining to ‘opals’.

-Recent films and television broadcasts have promoted a resurgence in the interest surrounding opal jewellery, causing top jewellery brands to use the illusive gemstone.
-In a 2015 article by Vouge titles "Ditch the Diamonds: Opals are a Girl's Best Friend This Fall", author Lynn Yaeger speaks to the gemstones "wild fiery charms".
-This trend of opal-prominence continues, even into the modern day, highlighting the impact that such a stone has on the fashion industry.
+Recent films and television broadcasts have promoted a resurgence in the interest surrounding opal jewellery, causing top jewellery brands to use the elusive gemstone.
+In a 2015 article by Vouge titled "Ditch the Diamonds: Opals are a Girl's Best Friend This Fall", author Lynn Yaeger speaks to the gemstone's "wild fiery charms".
+This trend of opal prominence continues, even into the modern day, highlighting the impact that such a stone has on the fashion industry.